CryptoManiac/open-ethereum-pool-pps/docs/GettingStarted.md

 ## Estimate amount of reserves

-Amount of required reserves are directly dependent on the block reward (D), mining fee (F) and risk of bankruptcy (P) and may be calculated using the following equation:
+Amount of required reserves are directly dependent on the block reward (B), mining fee (F) and risk of bankruptcy (P) and may be calculated using the following equation:

 ```R = B * ln(1/P) / (2 * F)```